Cesar-Azeredo/FarmTechSolutions-Completo/docs/README_EN.md

 #### 📘 Context

-**Agribusiness** is a sector that encompasses all activities related to the production, commercialization, and distribution of agricultural products — being one of the pillars of the Brazilian economy.
+**Agribusiness** encompasses all activities related to the production, commercialization, and distribution of agricultural products, being one of the pillars of the Brazilian economy.
 The FarmTech Solutions agricultural management system was developed to integrate **operational, environmental, and financial data**, promoting **data-driven decision making**.

 #### ⚙️ Features